 But like Jane Black, I agree selling (and advertising) more healthy convenience foods is a good way forward for food strategists.
 Turning healthy food into something that’s palatable for the mass market is no easy task, though.
 Maybe the trick isn’t to try to eliminate fast, unhealthy food – most of us will always crave some of that, sometimes.

-I believe that the trick to encouraging more healthy eating and less unhealthy bingeing is increasing options for healthy fare at the same time that we address challenges like food deserts and tackle the problems with the industrial food industry.
+I believe that the trick to encouraging more healthy eating and less unhealthy bingeing is increasing options for healthy fare at the same time that we address challenges like food deserts and tackle the problems with the commercial food industry.
 In so doing, we’ll be fostering a culture of healthy eating that involves, among other things, giving people the tools and hacks they need to get things started in a way that makes sense for their lifestyles.

 Would you like to have healthy living/green living tips sent to your inbox?
 Click the button below.